Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Expert upcycling

-Under uniform replication ($r_e = m$ for all~$e$), the operator reduces to exact duplication of every expert.
-This is the simplest instantiation of $U_m$ and serves as the default baseline throughout our experiments.

-\subsection{Utility-Based Upcycling}
+\subsection{Utility-based upcycling}

-MoE experts are heterogeneous in their contribution to the objective~\citep{lu2024experts}, so non-uniform replication that concentrates capacity on high-importance experts should yield a better initialization.
+Definition~\ref{def:upcycling_operator} leaves the replication counts $\{r_e\}$ unspecified; uniform replication ($r_e = m$ for all $e$) is the natural baseline.
+However, MoE experts are heterogeneous in their contribution to the objective~\citep{lu2024experts}, so a non-uniform allocation that concentrates capacity on high-importance experts should yield a warm start closer to the $mE$-expert optimum, tightening Term~(II).
 We allocate replicas using gradient-based importance scores repurposed from the structured pruning literature~\citep{lecun1989optimal, hassibi1992second, molchanov2017taylor}.
 We evaluate two first-order utility scores, both computed from the gradient $g_e = \nabla_{w_e}\mathcal{L}$ evaluated at transition step~$\tau$: \begin{itemize}[nosep,leftmargin=*] \item \textbf{Squared gradient norm:} $u_G(e) = \|g_e\|_2^2$, which captures how sensitive the loss is to each expert's parameters. \item \textbf{Weight--gradient saliency:} $u_{\mathrm{SAL}}(e) = \|w_e\|_2 \cdot \|g_e\|_2$, which combines parameter magnitude with gradient signal. \end{itemize} Both scores can be derived from a first-order Taylor expansion of the loss (Appendix~\ref{app:utility_theory}).
 Replicas are allocated greedily to the highest-scoring experts.
 Both scores offer similar improvements over uniform duplication, with squared gradient norm marginally but consistently outperforming weight--gradient saliency.
-We also evaluated curvature-normalized variants ($\|g_e\|_2^2 / H_e$ using diagonal Fisher approximations) and weight-norm-only scoring ($\|w_e\|_2^2$); neither outperformed the first-order scores above, consistent with known limitations of inexpensive curvature surrogates~\citep{soen2024tradeoffs}.
+We also tried curvature-normalized variants ($\|g_e\|_2^2 / H_e$) and weight-norm-only scoring ($\|w_e\|_2^2$); neither worked as well (Appendix~\ref{app:utility_theory}).